 Our team of craftsman, and your funeral director, will guide you through the various options and in a location of your choice be it our branch, your home or the cemetery.
-Digital drawings of your preferred design are always offered to you in advance.
-No memorial work is undertaken until we have provided you with a full written estimate and you are happy.
-We can also provide insurance cover for all memorials.

 William Purves has our own highly qualified team of stonemasons with many years’ experience of memorial craftsmanship.
 Commissioning a memorial is something you can do at any time.
 You may decide it’s something you’d like to do some time after the funeral, at a time you feel more ready, we will work around your wishes and the timings which suit your family best.